Case Study: Merkur Offshore Wind Farm

 Method Statement Writing

 Endiprev had been working on the GE Haliade H150 since its inception in 2012.
-Therefore, on this project, the team gave support creating and modifying technical documentation, work instructions, manuals, and procedures, including LOTO and tools.
+Therefore, on this project, the team gave support in creating and modifying technical documentation, work instructions, manuals, and procedures, including LOTO and tools.

 Similar to what happened in Block Island, Endiprev also worked together with GE Renewable Energy during the pre-commissioning phase.
 Our team worked in the factory in France, where the nacelle and the E-Stack were being assembled.
 Our responsibility was: